sebdehne/dbus-mqtt-services/README.md

 you to create whatever service you desire on the dbus without having to run special python-code on the VenusOS device.

+Credits: Louis Van Der Walt's [dbus-serialbattery](https://github.com/Louisvdw/dbus-serialbattery) was a great inspiration for this work.

 ## Example
 The following example message published to the topic `W/dbus-mqtt-services` will generate a new battery service on the dbus: